Marilao station

-Marilao station is a former railway station located on the North Main Line in Bulacan, Philippines.
-The station was once part of the line until its discontinuation in 1988.
-It is currently being rebuilt as part of the first phase of the North–South Commuter Railway.
-The new station will be linked to SM City Marilao.
+Marilao station is an under-construction elevated North–South Commuter Railway (NSCR) station located in Marilao, Bulacan, Philippines.
+The station was part of the Philippine National Railways (PNR) North Main Line before its closure in the 1980s.

+The new station is near SM City Marilao and will be linked to the mall.

 History

 The station was first closed in 1984, but was reopened in 1990 under the Metrotren project.
 It was abandoned when the North Main Line ceased operations in 1997.
-The old station was then demolished sometime after.
+Along with Bocaue station, the old station was then demolished in 2007.

 The station was to be rebuilt as a part of the Northrail project, which involved the upgrading of the existing single track to an elevated dual-track system, converting the rail gauge from narrow gauge to standard gauge, and linking Manila to Malolos in Bulacan and further on to Angeles City, Clark Special Economic Zone and Clark International Airport.
 The project commenced in 2007, but was repeatedly halted then discontinued in 2011.
+The constructor of Valenzuela–Meycauayan-Marilao-Bocaue section is a DATEM, Inc.–DMCI–Taisei Corporation Joint Venture.
+The station has three floors with a floor area of 28,422.05 sqm.

+As of June 2024, the station is over 50% complete.
+Partial operations are slated to begin by 2027.